thisisafake115/testing101/README.md

 Just a demo.
 Anyway, Java just got beaten seriously by C.

+After a commit, all tracked files are set to the 'unmodified state'.
+Then we edit the file in this state, it is in 'modified stated

 Basically, files which are in unmodified being modified then we have 2 option: add or checkout.
 If we add, that's ok.
 What if do checkout?
 I just screwed up last time, didn't know how to fix.
 Need digging more.